digital-preservation-is-people/digipres-codes-of-conduct/README.md

 * [Society of California Archivists](http://www.calarchivists.org/)
 * [South West Image Bank](http://www.southwestimagebank.com/swib.html)

+## Organisations opting to be Code of Conduct Free 😐

+* [Wau Holland Foundation](https://perma.cc/SP63-73MF) "	Wau Holland Foundation will be gathering together with groups and individuals from our project areas.
+Please be aware, that we aim to provide a code-of-conduct free zone within our assembly.
+Enter at own risk."

 ## Help with Codes of Conduct

 * [A Code of Conduct is Not Enough](https://perma.cc/SXT5-75SJ)